 Federal Financial aid eligibility is established once students have shown, through the Free Application for Federal Student Aid (FAFSA) and additional documentation, that the criteria below has been satisfied:

-- Applicants must have applied for admission to UTB and TSC.
+- Applicants must have applied for admission to UTB.
 Contact the Admissions Office for more details.

 - Applicants must be U. S. citizens or eligible non-citizens.
 FAFSA data is checked against Immigration and Naturalization Services records to verify eligible status.